michaelfig/k8s-copier/README.md

       # Don't update the master cluster, as Flux does that.
       - key: cluster-master
         operator: DoesNotExist
+  template:
+    spec: # ...
+Your default spec for the helmrelease
 ```

 After these resources are added, Flux should manage GitOps changes and update the HelmRelease named `cloud-release`.
 Then, k8s-copier will detect the HelmRelease changes, and add its